amarvw/BI-Assignment/Datamart-and-ETL/Readme.md

     * lst_currency : The table creation script for the lst_currency, in the primary_data schema with all the required keys  	      and indexes
     * offer : The table creation script for the offer, in the primary_data schema with all the required keys and indexes

-3. Folder Name : bi_data-table-scripts :
+3.  **Folder Name : bi_data-table-scripts :**
-	3a. hotel_offers : The table script as per the requirement 3b. valid_offers : The table script as per the requirement 3c. offer_Outliers : The table used in the data cleaning process.
+    * hotel_offers : The table script as per the requirement
+    * valid_offers : The table script as per the requirement
+    * offer_Outliers : The table used in the data cleaning process.
 The table has "comment" column, which tells about the data issue and outliers.

 4. Folder Name : Stored-Procedures-to-import_files :
 	4a. fx_rate	 : the stored procedure to import the fx_rate file on a daily basis